 Do you wonder what characteristics make healthy families?
 What about doubting that there is even such a thing as a healthy family?
 You may not believe family harmony is possible.
 Just think about the many personalities and roles that family members play.
 Yours probably have strong opinions and strong wills, which may not be a comfortable fit for your personality or beliefs.
+This website may help you with your studies, if your family cannot help; but your situation can much more complicated.
 Some families are guided by stern moral principles; others are easy-going and accepting.
 Some are spiritual and some are not.
 What kind of family do you have?

 Dysfunctional or narcissistic families cause lasting damage.
 Are you forced to adjust to the family “facade” that all is well no matter what, and you can’t deviate from what’s expected of you.
 Or can you comfortably go your own way?
 You might ask yourself if a family can be healthy when everyone is at odds with each other.
 What about keeping secrets from each other, can that happen in healthy families?
 But here’s the bottom line.
 It’s all about personal feelings, growth and independence.

 Healthy families accept you for who you are, make you feel safe and good, and encourage you grow into a confident, independent person

 Before we get to the specific characteristics of healthy families, here are a few questions to ask yourself about your relationship with your family.